Get

 TAO is designed to kill bacteria from the skin to prevent infection.
 Small doses of TAO aren’t toxic, but a significant amount will disrupt your dog’s gut microbiome, leading to illness.
 In addition, exposure to high amounts of the drug can be problematic for your dog’s kidneys.

-If your dog finds a tube of TAO and decides to have an afternoon snack, you should take your dog to your veterinarian for an immediate check-up.
+If your dog finds a tube of TAO and decides to have an afternoon snack, you should take your dog to a veterinarian for an immediate check-up.
 You may also call the Pet Poison Helpline at 1-855-764-7661.

 • Vomiting